Foldager94/Week40/README.md

 * Torsdag
   * Single Origin Policy, and CORS with Java and JAX-RS (CORS and Single Page Application)
 * Fredag
-  * JavaScript, DOM, AJAX, CORS and SVG
+  * JavaScript, DOM, AJAX, CORS and SVG (Exam preparation exercise about AJAX, CORS and SVG)
-  * REST with JAX RS part 4
+  * REST with JAX RS part 4 (Frontend exercise (last part of exercise from last week)